MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 **Streamline infrastructure.** Simplify your workload to reduce the potential for interaction, dependency, and compatibility issues.
 When you simplify your workload, you optimize resource utilization of memory, processing power, and storage.

-**Reduce load.** To reduce load on a workload, minimize the work or demand that's placed on an application, and enable resources to perform their primary tasks.
+**Reduce load.** To reduce load on a workload, minimize the demand placed on an application and enable resources to perform their primary tasks.
 For example, it's common practice to avoid running security solutions within your code or on individual compute instances.
 Instead, web servers should serve HTTP requests.
 Web application firewalls and gateway resources can handle security checks.
 The following strategies help reduce the load on your workload:

 - *Eventual consistency*: Adopt an eventual consistency model to enhance performance by allowing data to be slightly dated.
 Eventual consistency reduces the immediate demand on CPU cycles and network bandwidth for constant data updates.